-Fund financial statements are provided for governmental and fiduciary funds.
+Fund financial statements are provided for governmental funds and fiduciary funds.
 The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred inflows of resources, equity, revenues and expenditures.
 The School reports the following major governmental funds with all non-major funds aggregated in a single column:

 General Fund - is the School's primary operating fund.
-It accounts for all financial resources of the School, except those required to be accounted for in another fund.
+It accounts for all financial resources of the school, except those required to be accounted for in another fund.

-Special Revenue Fund - accounts for specific revenue, such as capital outlay funding and federal lunch program that are legally restricted to expenditures for particular purposes.
+Special Revenue Fund - accounts for specific revenue, such as federal funding that is legally restricted to expenditures for particular purposes.